 The bill proposes the establishment of a Social Work Licensure Compact in Alaska, aimed at facilitating the interstate practice of regulated social workers.
-Key amendments include the addition of new responsibilities for the board overseeing social work licensure, such as appointing a delegate to the Social Work Licensure Compact Commission and implementing necessary regulations.
+Key amendments include new responsibilities for the board overseeing social work licensure, such as appointing a delegate to the Social Work Licensure Compact Commission and implementing regulations to support the Compact.
 The bill also expands criteria for practicing clinical social work without a license, allowing individuals with multistate authorization to practice legally.
-The Compact's objectives include increasing public access to social work services, reducing duplicative licensing requirements, and enhancing member states' ability to protect public health and safety.
+It outlines the objectives of the Compact, which include increasing public access to social work services, reducing duplicative licensing requirements, and enhancing member states' ability to protect public health and safety.

 Statutes affected: